victorhgo/hexreader/README.md

 During the lectures on my C course, one of the assignments was:

-> Exercise: Write a binary reader that shows in the screen all bytes organized in the screen.
+- Assignment: Write a binary reader that shows in the screen all bytes organized in the screen.
 This bytes vector to show the content must be dynamically allocated.
 The display should be like:

 ```
 00 01 02 03 04 05 06 07 08 09
 -- -- -- -- -- -- -- -- -- --
 -- -- -- -- -- -- -- -- -- --
             ...
 ```

 All other dynamic memory allocations functions can be found in the malloc.h library.